All Episodes

 Now take it.

-The Iranians, people responsible for proxy wars against Israel and others and killing Americans in Iraq and Afghanistan, giving them a hundred and fifty billion dollars to build up their nuclear arsenal, and they can buy planes from you know different companies and create a system, a missile defense system, so Israel can't penetrate and take out their nuclear sites.
+This is a man who gave the number one state sponsor of terror, the Iranians, people responsible for proxy wars against Israel and others and killing Americans in Iraq and Afghanistan, giving them $150 billion to build up their nuclear arsenal and they can buy planes from different companies and create a system, a missile defense system,

 But Donald Trump is damaging national security because Donald Trump is the one person that is actually listening to Obama's own national security experts.

-James Clappard, National Director of Intelligence, James Comey, the FBI director, Michael Steinbeck, the assistant FBI director, Mike McCall, the chairman of the House Homeland Security Committee, General John Allen, Obama's former special envoy to defeat ISIS.
+James Clapper, National Director of Intelligence, James Comey, the FBI director, Michael Steinbeck, the assistant FBI director, Mike McCall, the chairman of the House Homeland Security Committee, General John Allen, Obama's former special envoy to defeat ISIS.

 What have they all told us?